REACH YOUR HEIGHT® WITH support for leg length discrepancy

 Leg length discrepancy (LLD), a condition where you have one leg shorter than the other, is surprisingly common.
 For many, the difference is so small that treatment isn’t necessary; patients may not even notice the length discrepancy.
-But when a limb length discrepancy keeps you from participating in your favorite activities – either from chronic pain or gait problems – treatment gives you the chance to get back to doing the things you like.
+But when a leg length discrepancy keeps you from participating in your favorite activities – either from chronic pain or gait problems – treatment gives you the chance to get back to doing the things you like.

 INTRODUCING THE REACH YOUR HEIGHT PODCAST